 Analysis and Test Results

-The first thing we looked at — and pretty much the first thing that comes to mind when you think of drills — is how well they did at drilling holes.
-This metric, which accounts for 35% of the total score for each tool, is based on how well each product did when drilling holes with a paddle bit, drilling through steel, and using a giant hole saw.
-Specifically, we used a ¼" and ½" twist drill in each tool to make holes in the equivalent of a 16 ga. steel sheet, a 1" spade bit to drill tons and tons of holes in a standard 2x12 (wood), and saw how each drill handled a 5" hole saw in a solid-core door.
+This metric, which accounts for 35% of the total score for each tool, is based on how each product fared when drilling holes with a paddle bit, drilling through steel, and using a giant hole saw.
+Specifically, we used a ¼" and ½" twist drill in each tool to make holes in the equivalent of a 16 ga. steel sheet, a 1" spade bit to make tons and tons of holes in a standard 2x12 (wood), and saw how each model handled a 5" hole saw in a solid-core door.
 To award points, we looked at how long it took each tool to accomplish each drilling task and how much it struggled while doing so.

 The M18 Fuel did very well with the spade bits and twist drills, delivering top-tier results.
 It only took around 15 seconds to drill the hole saw to the full depth but seemed to catch and stall more in the higher gear than some of the other drills.

-The DeWalt Atomic matched the performance of the Kobalt and the DeWalt DCD777C2 at drilling through the steel with the pair of twist drills, quickly and easily making holes without any struggle at all.
+The DeWalt Atomic matched the performance of the Kobalt and the DeWalt DCD777C2 at drilling through the steel with the pair of twist drills, quickly and easily making holes with no struggle at all.
 It also made short work of the 2x12 with the 1" spade bit, only stalling for a brief moment right as it punched through the wood.

-The DeWalt DCD771C2 and the Bosch GSR18V-190B22 both ranked next when it came to our drilling tests.
+The DeWalt DCD771C2, Bosch GSR18V-190B22, and DeWalt DCD791D2 20V Max XR all ranked next when it came to our drilling tests.
 These tools drilled ¼" holes in the metal sheet in less than three seconds, and the ½" holes took less than nine seconds.
-Neither the Bosch nor the DeWalt struggled with the big hole saw, drilling nice and smoothly, but they took about 10 seconds longer than the Milwaukee M18.
+Neither the Bosch nor either DeWalt 20-volt versions struggled with the big hole saw, drilling nice and smoothly, but they took about 10 seconds longer than the Milwaukee M18.

-Closely following the excellent performance of the top tools, a group of drills all tied for the runner-up position.
-The Kobalt KDD 1424A, the DeWalt DCD777C2, and the Milwaukee M18 (non-Fuel version) each earned a high score for their driving efforts.
+The Kobalt KDD 1424A, the Ryobi ONE+ HP 18V, DeWalt DCD777C2, and Milwaukee M18 (non-Fuel version) each earned high marks for their driving efforts.
 Of these three, the Kobalt took the lead when it came to driving in lag bolts, matching the performance of the DCD7771C2.
 However, the Kobalt isn't as proficient as some other models at driving standard screws.
-For the most part, it drives the screws in quickly and easily, but if the hole isn't pre-drilled, it occasionally struggles to set the countersinks — an issue that we didn't have with the top-scoring drills in this metric.
+For the most part, it drives the screws in quickly and easily, but if the hole isn't pre-drilled, it occasionally struggles to set the countersinks — an issue that we didn't have with the top-performing devices in this metric.

 The DeWalt DCD777C2 didn't struggle at setting the countersinks.
 It's fast and strong at driving in standard screws while still feeling very controlled.
 It also didn't struggle with the lag bolts a bit.
 When driving in a lag bolt, the Milwaukee M18 is almost identical to the DeWalt DCD777C2, but it's slightly inferior with standard screws.
 It's solid and doesn't struggle while driving, but it isn't the fastest.
 However, it won't lock up if you stop and restart while the screw is only partially driven in.

-The M12 Fuel did the best of the 12-volt cordless drills in this metric, holding its own against the higher voltage drills when driving standard screws and matching their speed and easily setting the countersinks in a controlled manner.
+The M12 Fuel did the best of the 12-volt cordless drills in this metric, holding its own against the higher voltage models when driving standard screws, matching their speed, and easily setting the countersinks in a controlled manner.
 It could also drive many more screws in succession without heating up as much as other 12-volt models would.

 The Craftsman CMCD700C1 did just a little better than the Milwaukee M12 FUEL with the smaller screws, driving them in slightly faster.
 However, it lacked the torque to seat the lag screw fully, leaving a little more than a half-inch of the bolt above the surface.
 No matter what we tried, we couldn't coax it to finish.

-After assessing drilling and driving performance, we next ranked and compared the battery's performance of each of these cordless tools.
-We tested how efficiently each drill used its battery power, alternating between driving in 16 screws and drilling three 1" holes through a 2x12 with the spade bit until each product died.
+After assessing drilling and driving performance, we next ranked and compared the battery performance of each of these cordless tools.
+We tested how efficiently each device used its battery power, alternating between driving in 16 screws and boring three 1" holes through a 2x12 with the spade bit until each product died.
 We awarded points based on the number of sets completed.
-We used the included batteries for the test or a comparably-sized battery from the manufacturer if the drill was purchased as a tool-only option.
+We used the included batteries for the test or a comparably-sized battery from the manufacturer if the device was purchased as a tool-only option.
 We used the standard manufacturer's charger for the charging test to compare charge times.

 Many manufacturers and third parties produce rapid chargers for cordless tool batteries.
 If you frequently wait for your batteries to charge, consider getting a rapid charger to reduce your charging time.

 Both the Milwaukee M18 Fuel and the Makita XFD14Z did exceptionally well in this metric.
-They completed nine complete cycles and a partial tenth before the battery was exhausted.
-We used a two amp-hour battery for both of these drills for this test.
+They completed nine cycles and a partial tenth before the battery was exhausted.
+We used a two amp-hour battery for both of these models for this test.

 We also liked that both of these battery brands charged very quickly, with the Milwaukee taking 25 minutes and the Makita taking 23 minutes.